Introduction to Cucumber

 - Scenario Outline (or Scenario Template)

 4) Given, When, Then, And, But (steps): The main steps in the test are Given, When, Then, And, or But.
-These steps are executing one by one cucumber and do not allow you to give some description to each step.
+These steps are executed one by one cucumber and do not allow you to describe each step.

 Given there are mangoes in the basket